MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 _Outbound connections_ are those that originate from inside your organization and that target Azure DevOps or other dependent sites.
 Examples of such connections include:

-- Browsers connecting to Azure DevOps website as users navigate to and use features of Azure DevOps
+- Browsers connecting to Azure DevOps website as users go to and use features of Azure DevOps
 - Azure Pipelines agents installed on your organization's network connecting to Azure DevOps to poll for pending jobs
 - CI events being sent from a source code repository hosted within your organization's network to Azure DevOps